jorzel/hashnode/cl372tf9a04nbmqnv8z1m2fbk.md

 - `my_accounts[0].account.company.name`
 - `account.company`

-It results from default lazy loading strategy of our ORM.
-When we load `Person` object it does not automatically load objects through defined foreign keys.
+It results from the default lazy loading strategy of our ORM.
+When we load the `Person` object it does not automatically load objects through defined foreign keys.
 We can see how SQL looks in that case:

 ```sql
 SELECT person.id AS person_id, person.name AS person_name